-20.9.10 - Knife Hold-Down Adjustments
+20.9.13 - Knife Hold-Down Adjustments for the Standard Cutting System

-1. Stroke the knife so the sickle sections are centered on the hold-downs.
+Stroke the knife so the sickle sections are centered on the hold-downs.

-Fig. 190 - Align sickle section with hold-down
+Fig. 215 - Align sickle section with hold-down

 2. Push on the sickle section down against the guard and insert a 0.02" (0.5mm) feeler gauge between the hold-down and sickle section.